jessequiroga/gatsby-blog/content/pages/now.md

 <ul class="disc">
   <li>Living in Limerick 🇮🇪🐑🍻</li>
   <li>Working <a href="http://weareleaf.com" target="_blank">@weareleaf</a> 👩🏼‍💻🌿</li>
-  <li>Studying towards a BSc (Hons) in Computing and Information Technologies through the University of Derby Online Learning</li>
+  <li>Studying towards a BSc (Hons) in Computing and Information Technologies through the University of Derby</li>
 </ul>

 #### WHAT I'M CURRENTLY FOCUSED ON